 A set of risk factors has been developed for each individual readmission category in the risk adjustment model.
-This means the readmission categories have tailored risk adjustment models based on risk factors that are highly relevant to the readmission condition.
+This means each readmission category has a tailored risk adjustment model based on risk factors that are highly relevant to the readmission condition.
 The risk factors for each readmission category were selected based on clinical relevance and statistical performance, using the feature importance breakdowns.
-The risk factors are discussed further in section 6.
+The risk factors are discussed further in Section 7.